openwallet-foundation-labs/tsp/docs/src/cli/nested.md

  INFO tsp: received relationship request from did:web:did.teaspoon.world:endpoint:alice, thread-id 'JZla6+N6FP/In7ywOp8yQD2GfXemCn1e4b6tFVWaLxg'
 ```

-Notice how a thread-id was generated, we need this to confirm the relationship.
+Notice how a thread-id was generated; we need this to confirm the relationship.
 This can be done by sending a relationship acceptance message (this requires __alice__ to be listening, which the CLI does automatically after sending a relationship request):

 ```sh
 > tsp -w bob accept --sender-vid did:web:did.teaspoon.world:endpoint:bob --receiver-vid did:web:did.teaspoon.world:endpoint:alice --thread-id 'JZla6+N6FP/In7ywOp8yQD2GfXemCn1e4b6tFVWaLxg'